semdinsp/estorm-message-processor/README.md

     end

 # send a message using the client
 Use the client to send a message to the delegate processor (background task).
-Note the command set to the callback processor above.
+Note the command value set in the hash to the callback processor above.
 You can also see multiple sends in the test files.
+The hash can contain anything as long as the command is set to a delegate name.
+(Where the delegate name is built by joining delegate_ and the command name  delegate_sendtemplates in this example)

     def bunny_send
     cmdhash={'command'=>'sendtemplates', 'promotion'=>self.id.to_s}